madixson/DogsvsCats_4380Project/README.md

  * VGG16 Model
    * The model performed ...
  * ResNet Model
-   * The model performed ...
+   * The model achieved an accuracy of 68.55% on the training dataset and 67.71% on the validation dataset.
+   * The training and validation loss decreased over the course of the 10 epochs, indicating that the model was learning from the data.
+   * The training and validation accuracy increased over the course of the 10 epochs, indicating that the model was becoming better at classifying images.
+   * The model performed better on the training dataset than on the validation dataset, suggesting that there may have been some overfitting.
+   * The highest validation accuracy achieved by the model was 69.55% at epoch 8, but the accuracy dropped slightly in the subsequent epochs.
+   * The model used transfer learning, initializing the weights with pre-trained weights from the ResNet50 model without the top layers.

-Based on these results, it can be seen that the more complex models (VGG16 and ResNet) outperform the simpler CNN model.
-This is likely due to the fact that VGG16 and ResNet have more layers and are able to capture more complex features in the images, which leads to better classification performance.
-Additionally, the use of transfer learning likely played a role in improving the performance of the models, as pre-trained weights from ImageNet were used to initialize the weights of the convolutional layers.
+Based on these results, it can be seen that the more complex models (VGG16 and ResNet) did not outperform the simpler CNN model, but this is likely due to the fact that VGG16 and ResNet had less time and trained on less epochs, which leads to better classification performance.
+Though these two models have more layers and are able to capture more complex features in the images, they take significantly longer to train.
+However, ideally the use of transfer learning can play a role in improving the performance of the models, as pre-trained weights from ImageNet were used to initialize the weights of the convolutional layers.

-In conclusion, while the simple CNN model is still able to achieve a decent level of accuracy, the more complex VGG16 and ResNet models with transfer learning are able to achieve even higher accuracy and are therefore recommended for this task.
+In conclusion, while the simple CNN model is still able to achieve a decent level of accuracy, the more complex VGG16 and ResNet models with transfer learning can potentially achieve even higher accuracy given more epochs and longer training times.
+However, the simple CNN model could prove to be sufficient for the specific task at hand.

 ### Future Work